kbob/wgpu-cube/NOTES.md

 Maybe, if I write one of those generic shaders, I can get by with two
 shaders: one for the LED surfaces and one for everything else.

 The first bind group should hold anything that's truly static -- textures, xforms for static objects, light properties?

 The second bind group should be things that are used by several/all shaders.

 The third should hold things that can change per render pass?

+### *SpongeBob narrator voice: one week later...*

+The shader knows all about the bindings.
+They are declared in the shader source.
+Group, position, type, and fields.
+Entities know about the individual variables.
+Type, fields, initial values, and when to update.

+In fact, the entity does not know about the shader.
+It will be rendered by different shaders at various times.
+There should be a level of indirection between the entities and the bind groups: the entity updates the variables' values, and the shaders reference the bindings.

+    impl ShaderVariable {
+      fn rebind<'a>(&mut self, resource: wgpu::BindingResource<'a>);
+    }

+Then the level of indirection will map between variable *names* and the ShaderVariable object.  *Names* in italics because a name could be a simple string, an ID number, or something more structured.

+The map is pretty static.
+It should be a ref to the ShaderVariable?

+Then when bind groups are created, they get the current resource values from the variables.

+So the Binding is associated with the shader and pipeline, and it knows the name and the binding group/position.
+The ShaderVariable is independent.
+It knows the name, type, and fields.
+The Entity knows when to update the variables' values.

+I *could* make the Binding generate shader source code for the bindings.
+Then I'd have to have some sort of DSL to declare the bindings in Rust source, compile to WGSL source, and prepend it to the shader source.

+A Binding has a layout and can create a BindGroup with the current resources.

+    impl Binding {
+      pub layout: wgpu::BindGroupLayout;
+      fn new(vars: &[ShaderVariableName]) -> Self;
+      fn create_bind_group(device) -> wgpu::BindGroup;
+    }

+    impl ShaderVariable {
+      fn new(name, type, fields) -> Self;
+      fn get(&self) -> resource;
+      fn set(&mut self, new_resource);
+    }

+    type ShaderVariableDirectory = std::HashMap<String, ShaderVariable>;